 Scroll down for variations and additions to build on this simple salad.

-- Add 1/4 to 1/2 teaspoon red chile flakes to the dressing for a spicy kick
+- 1/4 to 1/2 teaspoon red chile flakes in place of black pepper for a spicy kick

 - Mash 1 anchovy filet into the dressing for a deep, umami edge

-- Toss in cubes of roasted butternut squash or persimmon for some bright orange contrast
+- Cubed, roasted butternut squash or persimmon for some bright orange contrast

 - Sprinkle on dried cranberries or blueberries for a sweet-tart edge